BigFav/Text-to-Feature-Vectors/README.md

 ## NLTK Tools

 This program uses NLTK's tools to remove stopwords, stem, and lemmatize.
-These tools work across languages as well (with the exception of the lemmatizer, which only works for English).
+These tools work across languages as well which can be input via the ``-lang`` option (with the exception of the lemmatizer, which only works for English).

 To see more:
 * Stopwords - <a href="http://www.nltk.org/book/ch02.html">http://www.nltk.org/book/ch02.html</a>